Piano Sonata No. 1 (Scriabin): Background

-Scriabin's very first sonata, one movement in G sharp minor (companion movements have not been found), was only published posthumously and the second, in E flat minor, was condensed and rewritten to be the single movement Allegro Appassionato Op.
+Scriabin's very first sonata, one movement in G sharp minor (companion movements have not been found), was only published posthumously and the second, in E♭ minor, was condensed and rewritten to be the single movement Allegro Appassionato Op.
 4.

 Scriabin was reportedly overpracticing Liszt's Réminiscences de Don Juan and Balakirev's Islamey when he damaged his right hand.
 He was informed by physicians that he would never play again.
 The first piano sonata was Scriabin's personal cry against God: the tragedy of the loss of a virtuoso pianist to whimsical fate, God's design.
 During this period of disability, he wrote the Prelude and Nocturne, op.
 9 for left hand alone; however, in due course his right hand recovered.

 The temporary loss of his right-hand facility is also credited with inciting him to develop complicated rhythmical patterns for the left hand in much of his music.
 This quality helps to explain, in part, why many of his pieces are considered quite challenging to perform.